Rosie Waterland is an author, columnist, screenwriter and comedian.

 Rosie debuted her first live one-woman show at the Melbourne International Comedy Festival in March 2016, called My Life On The Couch (with vodka).
 The show sold out every performance, and Rosie took the show on a sold-out national tour in October of the same year.
 Her second one-woman show, Crazy Lady, had a sold-out national tour the following year.

 In 2017, Rosie created and produced a podcast based on her first book, The Anti-Cool Girl, called Mum Says My Memoir Is A Lie.
 Mum Says was hugely popular and critically acclaimed, going on to win the 2018 Australian Commercial Radio Award (ACRA) for Best Original Podcast.

 Distributed by PodcastOne, Mum Says gave Rosie’s mother Lisa the opportunity to dispute much of what Rosie had written about her childhood in her memoir.
-Mum Says My Memoir Is A Lie topped the iTunes Podcast chart in its first week of release and continued to appear on the Top Ten chart throughout its initial weekly release.
-To date, Mum Says has been downloaded over 4 million times.
+Mum Says My Memoir Is A Lie topped the iTunes Podcast chart in its first week of release and continued to appear on the Top Ten chart throughout its weekly episode drops.
+To date, Mum Says has been downloaded almost 4 million times.

-Rosie rose to popularity in 2013, with her satirical recaps of the first season of The Bachelor Australia.
+Rosie initially rose to popularity in 2013, with her satirical recaps of the first season of The Bachelor Australia.
 Fellow author and ABC presenter Richard Glover called what she did “the best television writing since Clive James.”

 In 2018, Rosie was announced as the newest ambassador for Australian underwear label Modibodi – one of the very few Size 22 models to ever front an Australian underwear campaign.